 To open this new avenue for his department, Suermann is forging partnerships with researchers at NASA, the U.S. Air Force and private groups pursuing space-related projects.
-His efforts will include a Nov.
-13, 2018, flight with a group of private sector and military researchers aboard a modified Boeing 727 aircraft operated by ZERO-G that performs a series of controlled free-fall maneuvers to create low or zero gravity conditions for its passengers.
+His efforts included a Nov.
+13, 2018, flight with a group of private sector and military researchers aboard a modified Boeing 727 aircraft operated by Zero Gravity Corporation that performed a series of controlled free-fall maneuvers to create microgravity conditions for its passengers.

-Suermann and his fellow researchers will wear biometric monitors that will record data for two construction science faculty members, Manish Dixit and Eric Du, who are developing virtual reality-based simulations to test low and zero gravity’s impact on human spatial cognition, a key factor in the ability to perform basic and high-level tasks in space.
+Suermann and his fellow researchers wore biometric monitors that recorded data for two construction science faculty members, Manish Dixit and Eric Du, who are developing virtual reality-based simulations to test low and zero gravity’s impact on human spatial cognition, a key factor in the ability to perform basic and high-level tasks in space.

 “Future space missions will need interdisciplinary crews with excellent spatial cognition to design, engineer, and construct human habitats,” said Dixit.
 “These crews may need training that specifically prepares them for extended periods of weightlessness, which can cause disorientation that compromises their health, comfort, and safety.”